russrimm/Oil-Gas-CodeFirst/README.md

 * Toggle between Learn and Quiz modes
 * Explore a realistic pump assembly (explode / assemble)
 * View simulated live metrics with animated deltas
-* Interact with an embedded Copilot-style chat assistant
+* (Optional) Interact with an embedded Copilot-style chat assistant (`CopilotChat.tsx` – only include/build if Copilot Studio integration is desired)

 The application is powered locally by Vite and—once published—runs inside the Power Apps host with authentication, governance, and policy enforcement handled by the platform.